Icy-Monster/Luau-Tips/README.md

 spawn(function) -> task.defer(function)
 ```
-While wait() is fundamentally the same it still differs from task.wait().
+While wait() is fundamentally the same, it still differs from task.wait().
 The difference is in the precision of the yield, coming from 1/30 of a second to 1/60 of a second with the Task Library

 ## 2.2 Parts and MeshParts (BaseParts)